Physlex/SensorStorm/README.md

 <program-output>
 ```

-The first line is the command being written.
+- The first line is the command being written.

-The second and third line are the regurgitated nightmare of keywords that is docker with QEMU.
+- The second line is a silent write to enable qemu to be used to emulate the arm64 in your architecture.
+- The third line runs the image defiend by the associated name "sensorstorm-host-image".

-Finally, the fourth line is the programs output.
-This will change over the course of the project, and may even output nothing.
+- Finally, the fourth line is the programs output.

+For development, it is expected instead that you run docker-compose using the `compose.yaml` file in the root directory.
+It takes the `Dockerfile` as input and runs a virtual environment within your operating system, similar to something like wsl, using the docker image created by the `Dockerfile` to create the container.
+Unit/Integration/Systems tests should be run in this environment prior to pull-request submission.

+For an introduction to docker compose, see [this](https://docs.docker.com/compose/gettingstarted/#step-2-define-services-in-a-compose-file).

 ### Contributing